 Facilitator Bio: Reed Kolber

 Reed Kolber (they/them) is a passionate teacher, spiritual counselor, and musician.
-They have led Gender Spectrum’s online support groups for LGBTQ+ teens living all over the world.
-With over ten years of experience across Jewish movements and interfaith settings, Reed completed their chaplaincy residency at St. Mary’s Medical Center where they focused on bringing yoga, music, and spirituality practices to the adolescent psychiatric ward.
-Reed is a hospice chaplain, certified massage therapist and yoga teacher, and has had a spiritual counseling, life cycle facilitation, and bodywork private practice for the past decade.
+They lead Moving Tradition’s National Tzelem Group and the Tzelem B-Mitzvah Family Program.
+Reed has led Gender Spectrum’s online support groups for LGBTQ+ teens living all over the world.
+With over fifteen years of experience across Jewish movements and interfaith settings, Reed completed their chaplaincy residency at St. Mary’s Medical Center, where they focused on bringing yoga, music, and spirituality practices to the adolescent psychiatric ward.
+Reed is a hospice chaplain, certified massage therapist, and yoga teacher, and has had a spiritual counseling, life cycle facilitation, and bodywork private practice for the past decade.
 Reed received their Bachelor of Arts from Brandeis University in Women’s and Gender Studies.
 They studied at Pardes in Jerusalem in a Year Fellowship Program and for two years at the Ziegler School of Rabbinic Studies.
 Reed completed a Masters in Judaic Studies, specializing in Jewish Values, Ethics and Action from the Academy of Jewish Religion of California.
-Their master’s capstone project “Rainbow Lev, Jewish LGBTQ+ Teen Leadership Program Empowering Through Creative Ritual” received Jewish Innovation grants from Reconstructing Judaism and Clal to support the continuing of the project.
-In 2021, Reed received the Mintz Family Foundation award for Creative Jewish Education.
-Reed currently serves as the Community Manager at the Safety, Respect and Equity Network and lives in the San Francisco Bay Area of California with their partner Maggie and their pup named Quincy.
+They have received several Jewish Innovation grants from Reconstructing Judaism, Clal, The Mintz Family Foundation, The Levinson Foundation, and The Jim Joseph Foundation.
+Reed lives in the San Francisco Bay Area with their partner Maggie.

 This program is offered with the support of the following partners: